earthlab/earthlab.github.io/_posts/courses/intro-eds-textbook/03-git-github/1-intro-version-control/2018-09-06-git-04-undo-changes.md

 Follow the steps below to practice undoing changes that occur before `git add`.

 First, modify the **README.md** file in a repository.
-You can do this by opening the file in a text editor (e.g. Atom) and making/saving changes there.
+You can do this by opening the file in a text editor such as  Atom and making/saving changes there.
 Or, you can use `bash` to add some text to the file using the `echo` command, as shown below.
 Be sure that you have `cd` to the directory for the repository.

 See the example below (you do not need to type the comment after #):